sseefried/open-epidemic-game/DEVLOG.md

+# Fri 20 Mar 2015

+Apparently branch in shaders is particularly bad.
+First I want to get a feel for why this is so.

 # Thu 19 Mar 2015

 I spent almost all day working out why I had a "magenta screen of death" on the iOS Simuator.